What you should know about digital citizenship

 “Digital Citizenship consists of “the norms of appropriate, responsible behavior with regard to technology use.”

-So why do you need to know about it?
+Why do you need to know about it?
 Here are some compelling reasons:

 It affects your everyday life

-The mechanics of digital citizenship help you understand why it is not safe to email your Social Insurance Number or UCI number.
-It tells you that posting rants on Facebook or Twitter is probably not a good idea (hello prospective employers!).
-It gives you guideposts on the proper ways of communicating with your peers, your boss, or the general public.
+Knowing good digital citizenship can also help keep us safe.
+We understand why it is not safe to email our Social Insurance Number or UCI number.
+It also cautions us about bad social media habits.
+It tells you about the importance of proper communication with your peers, boss, or the general public.
 By harnessing the power of good digital citizenship, you can even help change the lives of others.
-This video from Cyberwise talks about digital citizenship in more detail:

 What is Digital Citizenship?